Pediatric to Adult Health Care for Children with Special Health Care Needs

 Care needs to be coordinated and comprehensive.
 It should occur within a medical home.

-Successful health care transition can lead to:
+Successfully moving from pediatric to adult health care can lead to:

 Better health